ajan890/Notes/SOCIOL 1/Week 1.md

 * They "underscore the role of coercion and power in producing social order" (Giddens et al. 2020:21)
 * The fundamental question of conflict theory: 'Who benefits from the way social institutions and cultural systems are run?'

+## Culture
+* Culture encompasses a wide variety of symbolic mediums and material objects that allow a group of people to carry out their collective lives in a relative order and harmony (Ritzer 2015:109)
+  * **Symbolic** (or nonmaterial) culture refers to a society's values, beliefs, norms, symbols, and language
+  * **Material** culture consists of "the physical objects that a society creates" (Giddens et al. 2020:62)
+* "The first evdence of humanlike culture dates back 2 million years" (Giddens et al. 2020:68)
+* The origin or emergence of culture may be best explained by the advantages it provided humans for adapting to their physical environments
+* Human survival necessitated cultural invention
+* For example, the creation of symbolic and material resources - such as language and weaponry - assisted humans in hunting wild game
+  * Linguistic coordination and lethal instruments
+  * "Culture enabled early humans to compensate for their physical limitations..." (e.g., lack of claws)
+### Material Culture Then and Now
+* The first elements of material culture included tools, garments, blankets, baskets, pottery and shelters
+* Today's material culture includes "consumer goods, from clothes to cars to houses," along with "the tools and technologies used to make those goods" (66).
+* Material culture also changes symbolic culture.
+  * Modern 'digital culture' is sustained by smartphones.
+  * Computers have fundamentally altered how people communicate or interact with each other and society, to the point where the new norm to talking to someone is sending a text message.
+  * Cities like Los Angeles are completely built around the automobile.
+There now exists "car culture."
+  * Fashion culture, music culture, etc. are entirely dependent on materials that exist.
+ ### Language
+ * Language plays an essential role in human cultures
+ * "Language is involved in virtually all our activities... it is the means by which we organize most of what we do" (Giddens et al. 2020:64)
+ * "There is no known culture without a grammatically complex language..."
+(61) (i.ie., "cultural universal")
+   * **"Cultural universal"** means every culture has it.
+All groups of human beings has some language to communicate with.
+* "Languages... are representations of reality" (65)
+* Every language is composed of 'symbols' - expressed in speech (sound) and writing (text) - for this purpose of communicating meanings and ideas
+* Symbols refer to things that represent or stand for something else (e.g., words or a national flag)
+* Through the medium of language, people articulate common values, beliefs, and norms

+### Values
+* "Values are abstract ideals" (62)
+* They refer to the relative worth or importance that people assign to things (e.g., the value placed on individual achievement)
+* **Values are often closely associated with beliefs**
+* Beliefs refer to understandings or judgments that people accept as 'true' or 'real'
+* E.g., American culture "reflects a particular range of values shared by many... such as the **belief** in the merits of individual achievement..."
+(62)
+* Values and beliefs sustain the "normative order"
+  * "Norms are principles or rules of social life that everyone is expected to observe" (63).
+  * Communal living requires the presence of shared 'behavioral expectations' for directing and organizing social behavior (e.g., libraries are quiet places)

+### Conformity
+* "All cultures serve as an important source of conformity" (77).
+* "One of the challenges for all cultures is to instill in people a willingness to conform" (78)
+* This is accomplished through **social learning** (i.e., socialization) and social control (i.e., sanctioning)
+  * Socialization is the process in which you learn the culture of your society.
+### Q: Where do cultural realities come from?
+Who decides what to value, what to believe, and what is acceptable behavior?
+  * Sociologists argue that culture is based on consensus.
+  * 'Shared agreements' determine what is factual, what is real and what is true.

+#### Example: Food culture
+* Food culture refers to "what we eat, when we eat, how we eat, and why we eat" (G&W 2008:5)
+* **Q:** How is what you eat and consume shaped by shared agreements regarding what is appropriate for human consumption?
+  * Example: Cultural variability in treatment of dogs:
+    * "In American culture, dogs are typically regarded as household pets and lavished with affection.
+In Guatemalan Indian culture, however, dogs are more often seen as guards or scavengers and are treated with an indifference that might be seen as cruel to Americans.
+Among the Ahka of northern Thailand, dogs are seen as food, and they are treated accordingly" (65).
+* "...
+Despite similar physiological needs in humans, food habits are not universal, natural, or inevitable.".
+* "They are social constructions" (G&W 2008:4)
+* "...
+Food habits are learnt through culturally determined notions of what constitutes appropriate and inappropriate food."

+---

+* "Things are true if we agree they are" (Babbie 1986)
+* For this reason, human cultures exhibit astonishing variation across time (history) and space (geography)
+* Religious cultures, political cultures, economic cultures, and 'food cultures' are sustained by people's acceptance of shared values, beliefs, and norms.